philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 ```

-As you can see the first property of the SpecificType struct is another Structure and we not specify the property name.
+As you can see the first property of the SpecificType struct is another Structure, and we not specify the property name.
 By this way you can init the SpecificType using the dot notation as:

 ```go
 var st SpecificType